 Notes

-- Make ahead instructions: The pie crust can be made 1 day in advance and stored in the refrigerator.
-The apple pie filling can be made 1 day in advance; let it cool completely and store in an airtight container in the refrigerator.
+- Prep ahead: The pie crust can be made up to 5 days in advance and stored in the refrigerator.
+The apple pie filling can be made up to 3 days in advance; let it cool completely and store in an airtight container in the refrigerator.

 Tania says